alexjoverm/blog/source/_drafts/How-I-made-a-Progressive-Web-App-out-of-my-Blog.md

 ## Conclusion

 It's amazing to learn new stuff, specially such early technologies as Progressive Web Apps, but is even better to learn it by applying it to a real project of yourself!

-If you like it, please go and share it!
-You can follow me on this blog or on twitter as [@alexjoverm](https://twitter.com/alexjoverm).
-Any questions?
-Shoot!